chrispalmeri/lch-color-palette/README.md

 ## to do

   * add a comment to the css with link and config used
-  * refactor worker now that it is all in the same place
+  * continue refactoring worker
-    * change format of returned data
+    * format of returned data
-    * so many loops
-    * also some constants can move out of loops
+    * loops optimization
-    * if fast enough, no progress
+  * use request animation frame

 ## later